Tess Feury: U.S. National Team

 She made her debut for the United States in 2016 against England at the Women's Super Series in Salt Lake City, Utah.
 She was selected for the Eagles 2017 Women's Rugby World Cup squad.
 From 2016 to 2018, she was named to the USA Rugby Club Sevens National Championships All-Tournament Team.

 In 2022, she was named in the Eagles squad for the Pacific Four Series in New Zealand.
 She was selected in the Eagles squad for the 2021 Rugby World Cup in New Zealand.

 Feury was named in the Eagles traveling squad for the 2023 Pacific Four Series.

 She was in the United States side that faced Japan in Los Angeles on 26 April 2025.
 On September 1, she was called up to the Eagles World Cup squad to replace Bulou Mataitoga who sustained an injury during training.

 Professional leagues

-She signed with the Leicester Tigers for the 2023–24 Premiership Women's Rugby season.
-Feury will play with the New York Exiles in the 2025 Women's Elite Rugby season.
+She signed with the Leicester Tigers for the 2023–24 Premiership Women's Rugby season and has now played 3 seasons for the club.
+Feury played with the New York Exiles in the 2025 Women's Elite Rugby season.